oroinc/documentation/user_guide/channel_guide.rst

   "**Status**","Current status of the channel.

     *Inactive* or *Active*.
-For inactive channels no new data is uploaded to the system (the option is useful if a channel is being configured for future use or is out of date."
+For inactive channels no new data is uploaded to the system (the option is useful if a channel is being configured for future use or is out of date.)"
   "**Name**", "Name that will be used to refer to the Channel in the system.
 It is recommended to keep the name meaningful."
    "**Channel Type**", "A drop-down, where you can choose a Channel Type more suitable for the channel  created.